BaderLab/GenomeClinic-PGX/README.md

 ## MongoDB installation and setup

 MongoDB is a noSQL database with built in js support.
-Our web application requires a local mongodb server to be running.
-To install mongo you can download the binaries from [here](http://www.mongodb.org/downloads) for all platforms and distributions.
+Our web application requires a local MongoDB server to be running.
+To install, you can download the binaries [here](http://www.mongodb.org/downloads) for all platforms and distributions.

-Once installed you will need to run the mongo server prior to running the main server. you first need to create a data director and then type the following to start the server listening on port 27017
+Once installed, you will need to run the MongoDB server prior to running our web application server.
+Create a `db_data/` director and then type the following to start the server listening on port 27017

-`mongod --path=data/ --port 27017`
+`mongod --dbpath=db_data/ --port 27017`

-this will start the server listening on port 27017 using the data/ directory which was previously created to store all the data. feel free to change the data directory, however, if you change the port ensure that you also change the port in the DB.js file
+Feel free to change the location of the `db_data/` directory.
+If you change the port ensure that you also change the corresponding port number in DB.js.

 ## Package installation: